arvindbhoj/sample-k8s-app/README.md

 # sample-k8s-app
 This is a demo to show how Flux CD can be used to deploy different flavors of apps to different k8s environments.
 >This assumes that you already have Flux CD deployed and configured.
+Also it uses Traefik 2.x for ingress.
 >A DKP Enterprise cluster already has this setup and ready to go

 Simply follow the steps given below to deploy these to your cluster